STEP 1. REGISTRATION PERIOD:

 - Round trip travel allowance according to Fulbright Travel Policies & Regulations.

 - Limited health and accident insurance (for grantee only).
-All participants will receive the Department of State's health insurance coverage (A+SPE) of $100,000 with $15 co-pay per medical visit for the duration of the program.
+All participants will receive the Department of State's health insurance coverage (A+SPE) of $50,000 with $25 co-pay per medical visit for the duration of the program.
 Pre-existing conditions are not covered.
+In a few exceptional cases, the host institution obliges the Visiting Scholar to buy the university insurance program.

 - Pre-departure orientation session.